RobertBWeidlich/ElasticsearchPythonAPI/README.md

 # ElasticsearchPythonAPI
+Basic Elasticsearch queries using

+  1. REST API (implemented in bash scripts running curl)
-Basic Python scripts to utilize the Elasticsearch Python API
+  2. Elasticsearch Python API

+Note: do not store security credentials in git.